 Dress English, Think Yiddish!

 “Dress English, think Yiddish“.
 I heard this advice during an interview with Dan

 I admit that such a reference to canny Yiddish thinking intrigued me and gave me more historical reading opportunities.
 A quick search online immediately clarified that Yiddish is a language used by Jews in central and eastern Europe before the Holocaust.
 It was originally a German dialect with words from Hebrew (the official Jewish language) and several modern languages.
 It is now used only by a minority of Jews.

 Looking for some books, I came across one written by Howard Ward Charles: “The Money Code: Become a Millionaire With the Ancient Jewish Code“.
 H. W. Charles studied Biblical Studies and received several academic awards.
 The title sounded a bit like “pop culture” for my taste, but I tried it.
 You can read my review in this article: “The Money Code” by H.W.
 Charles.

-I then came across a book by Rabbie Daniel Lapin: “Business Secrets from the Bible“.
+I also read Rabbie Daniel Lapin’s book: “Business Secrets from the Bible“.
 This second book was a dive with new eyes into the Holy book and further sparked my interest in ancient money management wisdom in ancient books.
-More recently, I published an investment article inspired by the Parable Of The Talents.

 My take on Dan

 – Dress British, Think Yiddish, by Eitan Kensy (Jewish Review of Books)

 – Dress British, Think Yiddish.
 How Jews Came to Yale in Ivy League Cloting, by Daniel Horowitz